 Get your hands dirty

-When you’re done experimenting with AWS, you should undeploy your app by selecting your EC2 instance, clicking "Instance state," and choosing "Terminate instance" in the drop down, as shown in Figure 18.
+When you’re done experimenting with AWS, you should undeploy your app by selecting your EC2 instance, clicking "Instance state," and choosing "Terminate instance" in the drop down, as shown in Figure 19.
 This ensures that your account doesn’t start accumulating any unwanted charges.

 How IaaS stacks up

 Since you’re using IaaS, what you see really is what you get: it’s just a single server.
-Unlike PaaS, you don’t get multiple servers, TLS certificates and termination, detailed monitoring, automated deployment, and so on out of the box.
+Unlike PaaS, you don’t get multiple servers, TLS certificates, detailed monitoring, automated deployment, and so on out of the box.
 What you do get is access to all the low-level primitives, so you can build all those parts of the software delivery process yourself, as described in the rest of this blog post series.
 And that’s both the greatest strength and weakness of IaaS: you have much more control and visibility, so you have fewer limits, can customize things more, and meet a much wider set of requirements; but for those very same reasons, it’s much more work than using a PaaS.

 Comparing PaaS and IaaS